gepesz/tech-hub/README.md

 # tech-hub

-This is a custom built, full blown issue tracker system.
-It supports projects, users with different types, statistics, updates, and the usual features of modern ticketing systems.
+Tech Hub is an issue tracking system.
+Just as JIRA, Bugzilla and many others, it supports issue tracking on different projects by various users.
+Administrators have access to additional features such as progress reports on issues, projects and so forth.

 ## Creator